UnofficialJuliaMirror/Granular.jl-f5c4805d-b585-58fe-b08a-e9c59614aa64/docs/src/man/installation.md

 This will install the contents of this repository in the folder `~/.julia/v$(JULIA_VERSION)/Granular` and install its requirements.
-The package [JLD](https://github.com/JuliaIO/JLD.jl) is used for model restarts and is recommended but not required, and is thus not automatically installed.
+The package [JLD2](https://github.com/simonster/JLD2.jl) is used for model restarts and is recommended but not required, and is not automatically installed.

 ## Development installation
 If desired, the current developmental version of the [Granular.jl Github